There is something majestic about Paul Scholes’s passing style. To put it in Ian Holloway’s words ”When he passes the ball it stays passed.

 If he were assigned a more central role, maybe he could have had a more memorable career wearing an England shirt.

-No England manager managed to exploit Paul Scholes passing strength properly like Sir Alex Ferguson did at Man United.
+No England manager managed to exploit Paul Scholes passing strength properly as Sir Alex Ferguson did at Man United.

 Paul Scholes: Man United Legend